 Why stop there?
 Add affordable clean energy, economic growth, innovation and improved infrastructure, sustainable cities and communities.

 While we’re at it, let’s make sure that we take a responsible approach to consumption and production, climate action, caring for life below water and on land, peace and justice.
 Of course, to achieve all of these tasks, we’ll need to develop strong institutions and partnerships.

-There’s a simple way to remember and internalize all 17 of the Sustainable Development Goals.
+There’s a simple way of tackling the Sustainable Development Goals by internalizing all 17 with music.
 Try watching this short and catchy video produced by Flocabulary, an online educational tool using creative approaches to inspire young adults (and the young at heart) to learn and engage in the world.

 Flocabulary breaks down the United Nation’s huge sustainable development mission step by step into two minutes with some snappy hip-hop music.
 You may find yourself singing along with the syncopated rhythm.

 “Seventeen Sustainable Development Goals…To improve life all around the globe…Protecting human health and the envi-ron-ment whatever bed we make we’re going to have to lie-in-it.”